openZH/covid_19/README.md

 ## Status
 *COVID19_Fallzahlen_Kanton_ZH_total.csv* is published as BETA, and currently being reviewed by the data providing organisational unit, the Department of Health Canton of Zurich.

+*COVID19_Fallzahlen_Kanton_ZH_alter_geschlecht.csv* is published as BETA, and currently being reviewed by the data providing organisational unit, the Department of Health Canton of Zurich.